Stress-related psychiatric disorders across the life span

 Aim and focus

-The aim of our research is to better understand the onset and continuity of stress-related psychiatric disorders across the life span and to translate our findings into personalised treatment and prevention for our patients and their families.
+The aim of our research is to better understand the onset, course and chronicity of stress-related psychiatric disorders across the life span and to translate our findings into personalised treatment and prevention for our patients and their families.

-As a general background for our research we assume that the broad categories of mood- and anxiety-related disorders share a dysregulation of the psychological stress-regulation system.
-It is a common experience that one person will be better adapted to deal with psychological stress than another.
-This is partly due to skills that are acquired in a caring and structured upbringing and partly due to biological vulnerability or resilience of the stress-system.
-Disorders that are commonly considered separately in the DSM- and ICD-classification systems are likely to share similar dysregulations across various disorders.
+As a general background for our research we assume that the broad categories of mood, anxiety and trauma and stressor-related disorders in adults, as well as certain disruptive disorders in adolescents, share a dysregulation of psychobiological stress-regulation systems in interaction with the environment.
+The capacity to adapt to a wide range of psychosocial stressors shows considerable variation from one person to another.
+This is partly due to skills and experiences that are acquired in a caring and structured upbringing and partly due to biological (genetic) vulnerability or resilience of the stress-regulation systems.
+The transdiagnostic point of view entails that many of the stress-related disorders, that are considered separately in the common classification systems, are likely to share similar dysregulations.

-In our programme we focus on this group of “stress-related disorders”, which include mood (depressive and bipolar), anxiety, and somatoform disorders, trauma and stressor related disorders, obsessive-compulsive disorders, eating disorders and severe behaviour disorders in children.
+In our programme we focus on this group of “stress-related disorders”, which include mood, anxiety, and somatoform disorders, trauma and stressor related disorders, obsessive-compulsive disorders and eating disorders and certain behaviour disorders in adolescents.
 We study these disorders across the life span from early adolescence into adulthood and old age.
-Over the lifespan different disorders from the stress-related spectrum may alternate within the same person, shifting from behaviour disorders in early adolescence towards alternating affective and anxiety disorders in adulthood and sometimes mainly apathy in old age.
+Over the lifespan, different disorders from this stress-related spectrum may alternate within the same person, shifting from behaviour disorders in early adolescence towards alternating affective and anxiety disorders in adulthood and sometimes mainly apathy in old age.
 In addition to frequent co-morbidity, there is considerable overlap in treatment approaches between these disorders and often simultaneous improvement.

-In our neurobiological research, we aim to elucidate the shared biological underpinnings of vulnerability and resilience for stress and “trauma” related psychiatric disorders, using a translational and multidisciplinary lifespan approach.
-To translate fundamental findings into personalised approaches, we collaborate locally with various groups in the LUMC profile area ‘Translational Neuroscience’ , Biomedical imaging and in the university profile areas ‘Brain function and dysfunction across the life span’ and ‘Health, prevention and the human life cycle’.
+Using a transdiagnostic life time approach, we aim to elucidate the shared biological underpinnings of vulnerability and resilience for stress and “trauma” related psychiatric disorders, using a translational and multidisciplinary lifespan approach.
+To translate fundamental findings into personalised approaches, we collaborate locally with various groups in the LUMC Research Profile ‘Translational Neuroscience’ , Biomedical imaging and in the university Research Profiles ‘Brain function and dysfunction across the life span’ and ‘Health, prevention and the human life cycle’.